drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 1. On the Google Cloud Console title bar, click the __Navigation Menu__ (![nav menu icon](img/nav-menu.png)).
 Scroll to the Database section and click __Spanner__.

 2. Click the __Start a Free Trial__ button and name your instance `my-free-instance`.
 Select any region you like from the configuration dropdown, and then click __Create Free Trial Instance__.
+If you aren't sure what region to select, just choose `us-east5 (Columbus)`.

 __Note:__ If your are prompted to run the turotial, do not.